joric/paste_to_ue/README.md

 It will find and create template instances with matching scaling/rotation.
 Then you can select them, press Ctrl+Shift+C, and paste their transformations to UE.

-Object matching algorithm currently uses weighted distances between a few points.
+Object matching algorithm currently uses weighted distances between the object's points.
 Adjust delta to large value if objects don't match the templates (e.g. set to 1).
 If it doesn't fix it, try separating the large mesh into smaller meshes by template type and match single templates.